A simple but effective feeding plan for adult dogs

 A word about the ‘recommended daily intake’ figures

 Dog food labelling makes great play of the ‘recommended daily intake’ figures for individual ingredients.
-Even some raw feeding experts refer to these so-called recommendations.
+Even some experts refer to these so-called recommendations.
 By and large you can ignore them completely.
 They have almost no basis in fact.

 In America, for instance, AAFCO and the USFDA have laid down figures based on ‘the assumption that the animal should be able to survive on those quantities, with no observable ill effects for at least 3–6 months’.